PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``${modelEntityId}``

-  Further columns may be the IDs of model entities that have globally unique IDs, such as parameters, species or compartments defined in the model.
+  Further columns may be the IDs of model entities that have globally unique IDs, such as parameters, species or compartments defined in the model to set condition-specific values.
 Only one column is allowed per ID.
-  Values for these condition entities may be provided either as numeric values, or as IDs defined in the model, the mapping table or the parameter table.
+  Values for these entities may be provided either as numeric values, or as IDs of globally unique entity IDs as defined in the model, the mapping table or the parameter table.

-  - ``${parameterId}``

-    The values will override any parameter values specified in the model.

-  - ``${speciesId}``

-    If a species ID is provided, it is interpreted as the initial condition of that species (as amount if `hasOnlySubstanceUnits` is set to `True` for the respective species, as concentration otherwise) and will override the initial condition given in the SBML model or given by a preequilibration condition.
-If ``NaN`` is provided for a condition, the result of the preequilibration (or initial condition from the model, if no preequilibration is defined) is used.

-  - ``${compartmentId}``

-    If a compartment ID is provided, it is interpreted as the initial compartment size.

-  - For all other entities, values are statically replaced at all time points.
-    For entities that assign values to other entities, such as SBML `AssignmentRule`s, the value of the target of that rule is statically replaced at all time points.
+  The value in the condition table either replaces the initial value or the value at all timepoints based on whether the model entity has a rate law assigned or not:

+  * For model entities that have constant algebraic assignments (but not necessarily constant values), i.e, that do not have a rate of change with respect to time assigned and that are not subject to event assignments, the algebraic assignment is replaced statically at all timepoints.
+Examples for such model entities are the targets of SBML `AssignmentRules`.

+  * For all other entities, e.g., those that are assigned by SBML `RateRules`, only the initial value can be assigned in the condition table.
+If an assignment of the rate of change with respect to time or event assignment is desired, the values of model entities that are used to define rate of change or event assignments must be assigned in the condition table.
+    If no such model entities exist, assignment is not possible.

+  Any non-``NaN`` value will override the original values of the model, or if preequilibration was used, they will override the value obtained from preequilibration.
+A ``NaN`` value indicates that the original value of the model is to be used (when used in the preequilibration condition, or in the simulation condition if no preequilibration is used) or that the result of preequilibration is to be used (when used in the simulation condition after preequilibration).

 Measurement table